LogicHymn/drum-kit/README.md

 ---

-#🎯 Purpose
+# 🎯 Purpose

 This project was created to practice:

-DOM manipulation
+- DOM manipulation
-JavaScript event listeners
+- Event listeners
-Handling keyboard inputs
+- Keyboard input handling
-Playing audio with JavaScript
+- Playing audio using JavaScript

 ---

-#✨ Future Enhancements
+# ✨ Future Improvements

-Add drum animation effects
+- Add drum animation effects
-Add mobile touch support improvements
+- Add mobile touch support
-Add sound visualizer
+- Add sound visualizer
-Add recording feature
+- Add recording feature

 ---

-#📄 License
+# 📄 License

 This project is created for **learning and practice purposes**.

 ---

-#👨‍💻 Author
+# 👨‍💻 Author

-Built with ❤️ while learning **JavaScript and Frontend Development**.
+Built with ❤️ by **Shlok Gupta**